3mdeb/news-and-ideas/post.md

 # Flashing coreboot binary

-Easy way to bake coreboot binary is using our `coreboot-trainings-sdk`
+Easy way to bake coreboot binary on your workstation is using our `coreboot-trainings-sdk` container:
-container:

 ```
 docker pull 3mdeb/coreboot-trainings-sdk:1.50